joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 In any case, this knowledge is valuable, and I feel that I could add a lot of value to the lives of anyone learning data science simply by listing all the questions that come to mind, as well as answers to them when I get them.

 So, in chronological order, from now on, I'm going to list any questions I have that I don't immediately think of an answer to.
-Then, at probably not the same pace, I'm going to answer them.
+Then, as I do get answers to them, I'll put them here as well.

+### Question 1 (02/13/2018): How do hypothesis tests factor into predictive models?
+It seems like we just don't care about them when they could add some amount of information.